Soojin-Lee0819/Computational-Artwork/April13/README.md

 One interesting thing that I found out is that Arduino has much cleaner, visually comfortable interface to work with.
 I did not notice this when I was working on them separately, but now that I put them side by side and working on both programs at the same time, I realized that the design and layout of the Arduino is much more user friendly.

-## Moving Forward
+## Evaluation
-For this project, processing is receiving
-For my final project,
+I am happy with the outcome of this highly personal and creative project.
+For this project, I didn't put the interactivity of Processing sending data to Arduino to trigger some action.
+For this final project, building on this, I woudld like to have the interaction going on the both side, Processing triggering an event on Arduino and vise-versa.